bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Super-Simple-Intro-To-React.md

 -   <span id="fcde">`checked` : Attribute of input components such as checkbox or radio, use it to set whether the component is checked or not.</span>
 -   <span id="ae4c">`className` : Used to specify a CSS class.</span>
--   <span id="2d7b">`dangerouslySetInnerHTML` : React's equivalent of innerHTML because it is risky to cross-site scripting attacks.</span>
+-   <span id="2d7b">`dangerouslySetInnerHTML` : React’s equivalent of innerHTML because it is risky to cross-site scripting attacks.</span>
 -   <span id="5f13">`htmlFor` : Because `for` is protected keyword, React elements use this instead.</span>
 -   <span id="5880">`onChange` : Event fired whenever a form field is changed.</span>
 -   <span id="fb2b">`style` : Accepts a JS object with camelCase properties rather than a CSS string.</span>
 -   <span id="8f1c">`value` : Supported by Input, Select, and TextArea components; use it to set the value of the component.</span>

-> **_Note: React uses camel-case!!!_**
+> ***Note: React uses camel-case!!!***

 #### **The JSX semicolon gotcha**

--   <span id="3d60">We wrap what want to return in parenthesis so JS doesn't auto add semi-colons after every line and run the code incorrectly.</span>
+-   <span id="3d60">We wrap what want to return in parenthesis so JS doesn’t auto add semi-colons after every line and run the code incorrectly.</span>

 <!-- -->